ctkelley/MultiPrecisionArrays.jl/docs/src/Details.md

 precision timings to double.
 The timings came from Julia 1.10-beta2 running on an Apple M2 Pro with 8 performance cores.

 Half precision is also difficult to use properly.
-The low precsion can make iterative refinement fail because the half precision factorization can have a large error.
+The low precision can make iterative refinement fail because the half precision factorization can have a large error.
 Here is an example to illustrate this point.
 The matrix here is modestly ill-conditioned and you can see that in the